deepset-ai/COVID-QA/README.md

 - Scrapers to collect data
 - Elasticsearch to store texts, FAQs, embeddings
 - NLP Models implemented via [Haystack](https://github.com/deepset-ai/haystack/) to find answers via a) detecting similar question in FAQs b) detect answers in free texts (extractive QA)
-- NodeJS / koa / eggjs middleware
 - React Frontend

-## Quick overview of current status

-1. Check out the [demo app](https://covid.deepset.ai/) to get a basic idea
-2. Data: At the moment we are using [scrapers](https://github.com/deepset-ai/COVID-QA/tree/master/data/scrapers) to create a CSV that get's ingested into elasticsearch
-3. Model: The NLP models to find answers are build via haystack.
-They are configured and exposed via this [API](https://github.com/deepset-ai/COVID-QA/tree/master/backend).
-English: sentence-bert, Other languages: BM25
-4. Frontend/middleware: TODO

-## :heart: How you can help
-This project is built by the community for the community.
-We are really appreciating every kind of support!
-There's plenty of work on UX, Design, ML, Backend, Frontend, Middleware, Data collection ...

-We are also happy if you just report bugs, add documentation or flag useful/inappropriate answers returned by the model.

-[Gitter Channel](https://gitter.im/COVID-QA/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link): GitHub Issues will be the main communication channel, but Gitter can be used for higher-level coordination etc.

-Some next TODOs we see:
-### Data / Backend
-- [x] Integrate basic data sources via scrapers that return a csv with fields: [question,	answer, answer_html, link, name, source, category, country, region, city, lang, last_update](https://github.com/deepset-ai/COVID-QA/blob/master/docs/img/example-data-format.png)
-- [ ] More scrapers / [smart scraper](https://github.com/deepset-ai/COVID-QA/issues/81) to scale data sources
-- [ ] Handling of special non-FAQ questions via other APIs (e.g. “How many infections in Berlin?”)
-- [x] Improve API to foster external integrations (e.g. Chat systems)
-- [ ] Logging & storage to foster analysis of common queries with bad results
-- [ ] Support other languages (data collection)

-### Machine learning / NLP / IR
-- [x] English+German evaluation dataset & pipeline to benchmark models
-- [x] Benchmark baseline models
-- [ ] Improve NLP models for FAQ matching (better embeddings, e.g. sentence-bert trained on Quora duplicate questions dataset)
-- [ ] Add extractive QA Models
-- [ ] Support other languages (models)
-- [ ] Tune Elasticsearch + Embedding models

-### UI/UX/Design
-- [x] Integrate user feedback mechanism for answers (flag as "correct", "not matching my question", "outdated", "fake news")
-- [ ] Tab to explore common queries and those with bad answers
-- [ ] Logos / icons
-- [ ] Intuitive displaying of search results
-- [ ] UX for adding/reviewing data sources by the crowd